Fleming-Society/PCB-Challenge/README.md

 UCL, KCL and Oxford are proud to present the 2026 PCB Challenge.

-If you have any questions please emails zceepvb@ucl.ac.uk
+If you have any questions please email zceepvb@ucl.ac.uk

 ## Overview